nobiehl/gulp-sheets2json/README.md

+# Excel sheets to JSON converter #

 # Excel sheets to json converter #

-Simple gulp plugin for converting excel sheets into json files.
++ Simple gulp plugin for converting excel sheets into json files.

+    + Creates a JSON file for each sheet.
+The name of the file is equal to the name of the sheet (tab).

+    + You can choose which sheet should be exported, by using a filter.
+Filters can be defined as - minimatch - expession.

 ### Version ###